nl-design-system/utrecht/README.md

 5. `git checkout main` to switch to the main branch, if you previously worked in this repository.
 6. `git pull` to get to the latest version of the main branch
 7. `pnpm install` to download and install all the dependencies
-8. `pnpm build` to build files referenced from dist

 ### Run Docusaurus on your computer